Skip to content Skip to navigation

 Am I affected?

-Read more Today, cars (category M1), (mini)buses (category M2), buses and coaches (category M3) or vans (category N1, with the exception of N1 vehicles with body code BC) running on diesel under the Euro 0, 1, 2, 3 and 4 standard or petrol under the Euro 0 and 1 standard are banned from entering the zone.
-The access criteria will be tightened in 2025.
-From 01/01/2025, the LEZ will also apply to mopeds, motorbikes and other light two-, three-, or four-wheelers (category L) and trucks(category N2, N3 and N1 with the body code BC).
+The access criteria for driving in the LEZ depend on the category, fuel and euro norm of the vehicle.
+Today, cars (category M1), (mini)buses (category M2), buses and coaches (category M3) or vans (category N1, with the exception of N1 vehicles with body code BC) running on diesel under the Euro 0, 1, 2, 3 and 4 standard or petrol under the Euro 0 and 1 standard are banned from entering the zone.
+The next stage of the LEZ is set for 01/01/2027 and will also apply to mopeds, motorbikes and other light two-, three-, or four-wheelers (category L) and heavy goods vehicles (category N2, N3 and N1 with the body code BC).

-Read less
+Read more Read less

 When?